nkphysics/Computational-Linear-Algebra-/README.md

 **Computational and Numerical Linear Algebra**

 This repository contains example code and Python Jupyter notebooks on various topics related to computational and numerical linear algebra.
-The contents are divided into three units.
-Each bit of code corresponds to a youtube discussing it and the broader topics in linear algebra.
+The contents are divided by (rough) units.
+Most code corresponds to a youtube video discussing it and the broader topics in linear algebra.

+At the end of the day this is a place where I can put my notes/experiments for concepts/applications/tests involving numcerical linear algebra.

 ### Unit 1: Matrix Decompositions